Yasuko I. Takezawa

 Yasuko I. Takezawa is a Japanese cultural anthropologist who researches race, ethnicity, and immigration in the United States, Japan, and other countries.
-She is a professor of cultural anthropology and sociology at the Institute for Research in the Humanities of Kyoto University.
+She is a professor of cultural anthropology and sociology at the Intercultural Research Institute of Kansai Gaidai University.

 Career

-Takezawa is a professor cultural anthropology and sociology at Kyoto University.
+Takezawa is a professor emerita of cultural anthropology and sociology at Kyoto University.

+She is a director and professor of Intercultural Research Institute, Kansai Gaidai University.

 She specializes in the study of race, ethnicity, and immigration, particularly in the United States and Japan.
 A distinguishing concern of Takezawa’s research is that race is not a modern Western construction but a construction emanating from the Middle Ages at least in Europe and Japan.

 She is the author of Breaking the Silence: Ethnicity and Redress among Japanese Americans (1995) which was one of the finalists of Victor Turner Prize of the American Anthropological Association.
 Its Japanese version, 新装版 日系アメリカ人のエスニシティ (Transformation of Japanese American Ethnicity; 1994), won the Shibusawa Award of the Japanese Ethnological Society (now the Japanese Association of Cultural Anthropology).